ziadmohamed0/Data-base-of-students-in-school-Project/README.md

 # Project1_C
-<h1>First Project in C.</h1>
+<h1>This file Created By Ziad Mohammed Fathi.</h1>
-This file Created By Ziad Mohammed Fathi ; this is my first project in c..
+ This is my first project in C .